AvaProtocol/OAK-docs/_docs/product-roadmap.md

 The Polkadot ecosystem enables multiple types of networks: a testnet, canary and mainnet.
 Below are the different networks.
 - *Turing Staging (TUR)*: testnet parachain; expect chaos and occassional downtime for the network; these tokens hold no value
 - *Turing (TUR)*: Kusama parachain (launched April 2022); this is a canary, expect chaos but limited/no downtime; these tokens do hold value
-- *OAK*: Polkadot parachain (expected to launch November 2022); this is the mainnet
+- *Ava Protocol*: Polkadot parachain (expected to launch November 2022); this is the mainnet

 ## 4Q2021 - Completed & Launched
 - Event Registry Proof of Concept

 ## 1Q2022 - Completed & Launched
 ### Apps
-- OAK Website Design Rebrand
+- Ava Protocol Website Design Rebrand
 - Kusama crowdloan for Turing (TUR) Network parachain

 ### Blockchain
 - Neumann Testnet Launch (Testnet)
-  - Neumann is a parachain version of the forenamed “OAK Testnet” in the PolkadotJS App
+  - Neumann is a parachain version of the forenamed “Ava Protocol Testnet” in the PolkadotJS App
 - Onboarding community collators (closed set) to the Neumann testnet
 - Event Registry (Event VM): development and testing of the core time-based event data structure
 - Missed events implementation: handling missed tasks for a given time slot